-The wildlife, ecosystems and landscapes of eastern Australia face a host of escalating threats, including increasing loss, fragmentation and degradation of habitat; the impacts of feral animal and weeds; a rapidly expanding population and climate change.
-GER is one of the only conservation initiatives large enough to respond to these significant challenges at the scale needed to make a real impact.
+The wildlife, landscapes and ecosystems of eastern Australia are experiencing catastrophic impacts from a wide range of threats including habitat loss, degradation and fragmentation; climate change and biodiversity loss; feral animals and weeds and development.
+The Great Eastern Ranges is one of the only conservation initiatives large enough to respond to these significant challenges at the scale needed to make a real impact.

 The landscapes of eastern Australia have changed dramatically over the last two hundred years.
 In the past, habitats and ecosystems were intact and well connected.
 Today, roads, dams, fences, agricultural and industrial lands, towns, and cities have led to significant loss of native vegetation, serving to carve up the land into small ‘islands’ of habitat.
 This blocks the movement of animals, reduces the amount of habitat available to them, and interrupts the flow of the vital services provided by a healthy environment, such as carbon storage, clean water, pollination and the formation of healthy soils.